AWSMagic/lambda-typescript-vscode-starter-kit/README.md

 Lambda Starter Kit for TypeScript, AWS SAM and VSCode

-In order to use this starter kit first:
+In order to use Lambda Starter Kit first:

 - Install and Run Docker
 - Install Node.js